Updated Deadline to apply for 2022-2023 is Friday, October 7, 2022

 Applications can be emailed or delivered in person.

 The Arts and Humanities Council of Tuscaloosa County announces its annual Small Grants Program, awarding projects by Tuscaloosa County artists and non-profit organizations.
 Since the advent of the program in 1986, local artists and organizations have received more than $140,000.
-A one-to-one match of funds is required for those applying for grants.
-Former recipients have been Frank Brannon, Richard Nowell, Tricia Schuster, Tuscaloosa Children’s Theatre, Buhl Elementary, Eastwood Middle, Hillcrest High, Moundville Archaeological Park, and Flatwoods Elementary.
+A one-to-one match of funds is required for those organizations applying for grants.
 The grants are awarded to new and developing programs or organizations or to special projects of high artistic quality which cannot be self-supporting.

-The maximum grant available to organizations is $1000 and $750 to individuals.
+The maximum grant available to organizations is $1,000.

 Program Guidelines